ddev/ddev/docs/content/users/install/shell-completion.md

      2. Then `sudo mkdir -p /etc/bash_completion.d && sudo cp ddev_bash_completion.sh /etc/bash_completion.d`.
 This deploys the ddev_bash_completion.sh script where it needs to be.
 Again, every Linux distro has a different technique, and you may have to figure yours out.

      If you installed DDEV using `apt install` then the `ddev_bash_completion.sh` file is already available in `/usr/bin/ddev_bash_completion.sh`.
-In a future DDEV version this will be automatically installed into `/etc/bash_completion.d`.
+Starting with DDEV v1.21.2 this will be automatically installed into `/etc/bash_completion.d`.

 === "Zsh Completion with Homebrew"